 Glucocorticoids have quite powerful anti-inflammatory effects, which is why they are widely used in medicine to treat all manner of inflammatory conditions.
 Now, as I wrote in relation to omega 3s in my post on polyunsaturated fats, whenever you read the word anti-inflammatory, you should automatically interpret this to mean immune suppressing.
 Plainly speaking, glucocorticoids are anti-inflammatory because they suppress certain immune functions.

-The broad effect glucocorticoids have on immune cells is well beyond my ability to explain them in a single blog post.
+The broad effect glucocorticoids have on immune cells is well beyond my ability to explain in a single blog post.
 Suffice it say that these effects are wide-ranging, and there are still many questions left unanswered about how they are produced.